 We believe that natural, affordable, locally grown herbs and trees provide an important, and often overlooked, solution to the many health challenges facing residents of Tanzania's Lake Victoria region.
 Our main efforts in this area have been promoting the use of a variety of herbal remedies, including neem and Moringa oleifera.

 During the last years we have developed our own herbal department at the GRA-Tanzania office in Musoma town.
-The GRA-TZ hebal department is composed of a certified herbalist, trainers and members of the staff specialized in production of the herbal remedies that are sold at markets and at the GRA-TZ office, as well as given for free in training settings and to groups with special needs like orphans, elderly, very poor populations, etc.
+The GRA-TZ herbal department is composed of a certified herbalist, Lucy Ndege, women trainers and members of the staff specialized in production of the herbal remedies that are sold at markets and at the GRA-TZ office, as well as given for free in training settings and to groups with special needs like orphans, elderly, very poor populations, etc.

 Moringa oleifera, a fast growing, drought resistant local tree, is said by practitioners of Ayurvedic medicine to prevent over 300 diseases.
 The leaves of the Moringa tree also have extraordinary nutritional value - 7 times the Vitamin C of oranges, 4 times the Calcium of milk, 4 times the Vitamin A of carrots, 3 times the Potassium of bananas and twice the protein of yogurt.
 They make a perfect and economical supplement to the diet of people in the region that both strengthens the body and prevents many common diseases.